steffenyount/super-scorpio/README.md

 #### Limitations of the current implementation
 * System state is not persisted between reboots
 * There is no UI for runtime configuration
-* All configurations are either hard coded in at compile time or set by the LED segment discovery process during startup
+* All configurations are either hard coded in at compile time or set dynamically by the LED segment discovery process during startup

 #### The startup sequence
 * Runs [main()](main/main.c) on core0.